 Curtis Jeré Skyscraper Table Lamp

-Materials: Square stainless steel base made of folded metal parts.
-Green felt glued on the black plastic bottom of the base.
+Materials: Square base made of folded stainless steel slats.
+Green felt glued on the black plastic bottom.
 Square white plastic lampshade with aluminium rims.
-Bakelite socket.
+Bakelite E27 socket.

 Height: 66 cm / 25.98”

 Width: 31 x 31 cm / 12.20 x 12.20”

 Base: 10 x 10 cm / 3.93 x 3.93”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.